awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 Because EventBridge and target services are distributed, there can be a delay of several seconds between the time the scheduled rule runs and the time the target service performs the action on the target resource\.

-## My rule matches IAM API calls but it didn't run<a name="eb-rule-did-not-trigger-iam"></a>
+## My rule matches AWS global service API calls but it didn't run<a name="eb-rule-did-not-trigger-iam"></a>

-The IAM service is only available in the US East \(N\.
-Virginia\) Region, so events from AWS API calls from IAM are only available in that region\.
+AWS global services; such as, IAM and Amazon Route 53 are only available in the US East \(N\.
+Virginia\) Region, so events from AWS API calls from global services are only available in that region\.
 For more information, see [Events from AWS services](eb-service-event.md)\.

 ## The IAM role associated with my rule is being ignored when the rule runs<a name="eb-iam-role-ignored"></a>